Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 ### Local Development

-For local development and testing, you can use the `local-run` Cargo feature to skip EC2 metadata service authentication:
+For local development and testing, you can use the `--disable-kms` command line flag to skip AWS KMS integration:

-- **Feature Flag**: `cargo run --features local-run`
+- **Command Line Flag**: `--disable-kms`
 - **Dummy Credentials**: Uses hardcoded dummy AWS credentials instead of fetching from EC2 metadata
-- **No Credential Refresh**: Skips the background AWS credential refresh task
+- **No Credential Refresh**: Skips the background AWS credential refresh task when KMS is disabled
-- **Validation Bypass**: Skips AWS STS refresh period validation since no real credentials are used
+- **Validation Changes**: AWS configuration parameters become optional when `--disable-kms` is used
+- **Security Check**: Ensures `PRIVATE_KEY` environment variable is not set in production mode

+When using `--disable-kms`:
+- The TEE must be run with `--disable-kms` flag and `PRIVATE_KEY_BASE64` environment variable
+- AWS parameters (AWS_REGION, KMS_KEY_ID, AWS_IAM_KMS_ROLE) become optional
+- The server uses dummy AWS credentials for TEE communication
+- Background AWS credential refresh is disabled

 This allows developers to run the server locally without requiring EC2 instance metadata or proper AWS IAM roles.